Skip to content

 cstr ("read_ab.e0[1] == write_b.e0[0]")

-Readers might notice that we use some expression to specifically pinpoint an event instance of an operation.
-For example, read_ab.e0[0] means the first instance of the event e0 of the operation read_ab.
-The [0] suffix indicates that this is the first iteration of the loop.
-The e0 is the first event of the operation.
+Timing expression can be used to specifically pinpoint an event instance of an operation.
+For example, in read_ab.e0[0] suffix [0] points to the first iteration of the loop and e0 points to the first event of the read_ab operation.

 Step 5: Read data from RF, compute, and write result to RF